brrrrrrrt/brt_videourlreplace/Documentation/Configuration/Index.rst

   plugin.brt_videourl_replace.stopWords = /about,/intl/,/feed/,/channel/,/my-exclusion-example/

-- disable the use of thumbnails via contants editor or by adding this to your contants:
+- you can disable the use of thumbnails via contants editor or by adding this to your contants:

   plugin.brt_videourl_replace.thumbnail.disable = 1